BC Bluebird Society

 search Groups for

-The Origins of the Southern Interior Bluebird Trail Society (SIBTS)
+The Origins of the BC Bluebird Society

 In the late 1980s Vern Johnson of Oliver began building nestboxes and creating nestbox trails.
 He enlisted the help of three other people in the Oliver area who were interested in conservation and they travelled further afield in the South end of the Okanagan valley.
 They called their group the Southern Interior Bluebird Trails.